roozbehqorbanian/FuelPriceScenarioGenerator/README.md

 Where $P_t$ is the future spot prices, and $F_t$ is the future curve or the mean-level to which the natural logarithm of the spot price reverts. $F_t$ is derived from the future data set, representing the expected price level for the future period.

 This stochastic modeling approach allows for the creation of multiple simulated future price paths, providing a range of scenarios for gas, coal, and CO$_2$ prices.
 This methodology is particularly useful for risk assessment and financial planning in markets where commodity prices are a critical factor.

+# Simulated Energy Data Visualizations

+Below are links to the simulated energy data visualizations for gas, coal, and carbon.
+Click on the links to view the respective PDFs.

+- [Simulated Gas Data](./simulated_gas.pdf) - Visualization of simulated gas data.
+- [Simulated Coal Data](./simulated_coal.pdf) - Visualization of simulated coal data.
+- [Simulated Carbon Data](./simulated_carbon.pdf) - Visualization of simulated carbon data.